thanos-io/thanos/docs/proposals-accepted/20231114-split-store-gateway.md

 #### Merge both series and chunks on querier

 The `IndexStore` only supports querying a single block per request.
-Each Thanos querier would make separate `Select()` request to the `IndexStore` for each block.
+Each Thanos querier would make separate `Match()` request to the `IndexStore` for each block.
 The merging and the de-dupes will be done on the querier after getting the chunks.

 #### Merge series on IndexStore and de-dupe chunks on querier [preferred]